hlfortunali/Zynq_RTEMS/debug_rtems_with_vitis.md

    ![picture](https://github.com/hlfortunali/Zynq_RTEMS/blob/main/img/linkder_set.png?raw=true)
    ![picture](https://github.com/hlfortunali/Zynq_RTEMS/blob/main/img/other_linker_flags.png?raw=true)

+    9. Creating a c project using Makefile project template in vitis and set the project location in path of
+    "$RTEMS_HOME/src/rtems", so that the source code can be followed when debuging RTEMS program.

-    9. Then configure the debug and start debugging.
+    10. Then configure the debug and start debugging.
 No need any other configuration.
    ![picture](https://github.com/hlfortunali/Zynq_RTEMS/blob/main/img/debug_config.png?raw=true)

 # Problem